flutter/website/testing.md

 ## Integration testing

-**NOTE: Flutter Driver currently only supports Android devices and iOS Simulator.
-Support for the Android Emulator and iOS devices are coming soon.**

 A Flutter integration test is also written using `package:test`.
 A full test is a pair - a test script and a Flutter app instrumented to receive commands from the test.
 Unlike unit and widget tests, integration test code does not run